How to Use the Command 'rar' (with Examples)

 Explanation:

-• -mcompression_level: Specifies the compression level to be used.
-Valid values range from 0 to 5, where 0 indicates no compression and 5 indicates maximum compression.
+• -mcompression_level: Sets the compression level (range 0-5, where 0 is no compression and 5 is the maximum compression).

 Example Output: